hari-11/Web-Analytics-Report/README.md

 # Web-Analytics-Report
-Web Analytics Report generation using Python, Plotly Dash Here is the link to the Report deployed on Heroku : http://demoatest.herokuapp.com/
+Web Analytics Report generation using Python, Plotly Dash.

+Here is the link to the Report deployed on Heroku : http://demoatest.herokuapp.com/